hpcleuven/VscDocumentation/source/software/singularity.rst

 Remote builds
 ~~~~~~~~~~~~~

-You can also build images on the Singularity website, and download
+You can build images on the Singularity website, and download
 them to the VSC infrastructure.
 You will have to create an account
 at Sylabs.
 Once this is done, you can use `Sylabs Remote Builder`_
 to create an image based on a :ref:`Singularity definition